Is There Such A Grade As SI3 Clarity? August 7, 2018 – Posted in: Jewelry Blog

 The Pros of SI3 Diamonds

 The SI3’s only advantage is that they sound better than I1 clarity.
 Other than that, there is nothing really going for them…

 You will see them advertised at very attractive prices.
 Some will have reports, many won’t.
 The reason they won’t is that jewelers know they can only get them from EGL, so they don’t bother and just apply the grade themselves.
 Reputable dealers, really, will rarely do this, we should add.

 If you want to buy an SI3 diamond, that’s your choice.
-For all the reasons we’ve given here, though, we strongly recommend you to avoid such diamonds.
+For all the reasons we’ve given here, though, we strongly recommend avoiding an SI3 diamond.
 You may buy cheaply, but that’s only because you’re buying a cheap diamond in every sense.

 If you find an SI3 diamond that you want, send off to be certified.
 If it comes back as SI2 or better, grab it.
 If it’s an I1, you know where you stand.

 Here’s a podcast of Ay and Ben’s opinions on SI3 clarity diamonds.